-Staff has not finalized a detailed study or design but it is estimated that the Public Utilities Team (Water, Streets, and Storm Water) will need at least 5 acres of space to contain existing equipment, materials, and administrative needs.
+Staff is working on a detailed study and design.
+The Public Utilities Team (Water, Streets, and Storm Water) will need space to contain existing equipment, materials, and administrative needs.
 This area would include enclosed equipment storage; a laydown yard for material, equipment, storage, and staging; administrative space; and customer access.
+Staff has secured a site for the facility and is in the process of platting the property.

-Staff is also proposing the construction of a small operational storage reservoir.
-Water storage provides the ability to equalize peak flows and provide redundancy.
-This smaller storage reservoir would be a part of our existing Rockport Water Importation System which the City spent over \$45M on over the past 10 years.
+Staff is also proposing the construction of a small operational storage basin.
+Water storage provides the ability to equalize peak flows, provide redundancy, and address raw water line and water treatment operational needs.
+This storage basin would be a part of our existing Rockport Water Importation System which the City spent over \$45M on over the past 10 years.
 This importation system is critical to the water supply for Park City both in the summer peak months and during the snowmaking season.
 However, there is a large amount of risk associated with this water supply as it relies on an extremely large pump station near Rockport Reservoir and approximately 14 miles of high pressure pipeline to transport water to Quinns WTP.
 Failure of any of this infrastructure or a short term water quality upset condition in the Weber River upstream of Rockport Reservoir would compromise this critical water supply.
-A large water storage reservoir, would significantly mitigate this risk by storing water that could be treated at Quinns WTP.
+A large water storage reservoir would significantly mitigate this risk by storing water that could be treated at Quinns WTP.
 It is likely that even if the Rockport system failed, several of the City's other sources would continue to produce water and water stored in this reservoir could supplement the water supply for several days and in most cases several weeks.
 In a major event when power to the entire City is lost, water stored in this reservoir could still be treated as Quinns WTP has a generator capable of running the entire treatment and pumping process.
+The storage basin also provides a facility to address operational needs such as a raw water line pigging/swabbing receiving location and a receiving basin for Quinns Junction Water Treatment Plant decant and backwash treatment systems.